AguaClara/HFFVFDC/Manual.md

 * Flow rate - 20 L/s
 * Pipe Diameter - 8 inch

 The goal was to use a diameter that would give us about 2 L/s or 1/10th of the flow rate of the plant: The flow_orifice equation was used by finding the amount of flow coming out of each hole.

-$$ Q=\pi*A*\sqrt{2gh}
+$$ Q=\pi*A*\sqrt{2gh}=\frac{\pi d^2\sqrt{2gh}}{4}
 $$
+$$ d= (\frac{4Q}{\pi \sqrt{2gh}})^.5 $$
-Where pi is the vena contract coefficient, A is the slider hole area that is being considered and h was the amount of head available.
-The hole sizing that was closest to the target flow rate per hole was 1" inch.
+Where pi is the vena contract coefficient, Q is the target flow rate which is 1/10th the plant's flow rate, A is the slider hole area that is being considered and h was the amount of head available.
+The hole sizing was determined to be closest to the target flow rate per hole at 1" inch.
 These calculations were made again in the small scale design file with the following parameters given
 * Available head = 1m - 2m
 * Height of distribution tank - 70 cm
 * Flow Rate = 1 L/s